Agent Swarm Architectures Compared: Kimi K2.5 vs. Airtable HyperAgent vs. CrewAI

 |---|---|---|

-| Model-native | Kimi K2.5 Agent Swarm | The model is the orchestrator |
+| Model-Native | Kimi K2.5 Agent Swarm | The model is the orchestrator |

-| Platform | Airtable Superagent / HyperAgent | The platform orchestrates specialized agents |
+| Platform | Airtable HyperAgent | The platform orchestrates specialized agents |

-| Framework | CrewAI, LangGraph, AutoGen | Developers build their own orchestration |
+| Framework | CrewAI, LangGraph, AutoGen | Developers build custom orchestration |

 This article compares all three – architecturally, practically, and strategically.